TT is an online writer with over six years of experience writing about sports and pop culture.

 1. Matthew Stafford

 After graduating early from high school, Matthew Stafford became the first true freshman to start for Georgia since Quincy Carter in 1998.
-As a sophomore, he helped the Bulldogs to a 11–2 record and a Sugar Bowl victory.
-In his junior year, he led the SEC in passing yards with 3,459 and a Georgia single season record 25 passing touchdowns.
-Stafford chose to forgo his senior season and enter the NFL Draft.
+As a sophomore, he helped the Bulldogs to an 11–2 record and a Sugar Bowl victory.
+In his junior year, he led the SEC in passing yards with 3,459 and achieved a Georgia single-season record of 25 passing touchdowns.
+Stafford chose to forgo his senior season and enter the NFL draft.

 Stafford was immediately named the starter going into his rookie year.
-In Week 11 of his rookie season, he became the youngest quarterback in league history to throw five touchdowns in a game in a comeback victory over Cleveland.
+In a comeback victory over Cleveland during Week 11 of his first season, he became the youngest quarterback in league history to throw five touchdowns in a game.
 After an injury-filled sophomore campaign, Stafford threw for 5,038 yards and 41 while being named the NFL Comeback Player of the Year.

-In 2014, he helped the Lions to an 11–5 record and the playoffs while being named to his first Pro Bowl and was eventually named the Pro Bowl Offensive MVP.
-In his 10 seasons, he has completed 3,372 of 5,405 passes for 38,526 yards and 237 touchdowns while also rushing for 14 scores.
+In 2014, he helped the Lions to an 11–5 record and the playoffs.
+He was selected to his first Pro Bowl that season and was eventually named the Pro Bowl Offensive MVP.
+In his 10 seasons, he has completed 3,372 of 5,405 passes for 38,526 yards and 237 touchdowns and rushed for 14 scores.

 Stafford was drafted by the first team in history to go winless in a 16-game season.
-With the only real talent on the roster being himself and wide receiver Calvin Johnson, he often felt like he had to play hero ball early in his career.
-Once he got an offensive-minded coaching staff under Jim Caldwell, you really started to see his true potential as his completion percentage rose and interceptions dropped.
+Aside from wide receiver Calvin Johnson, there weren't many star players on the roster at the time, so Stafford often felt like he had to play hero ball early in his career.
+Once he got an offensive-minded coaching staff under Jim Caldwell, his true potential became apparent as his completion percentage rose and his interceptions dropped.

-It's clear that Stafford is a talented as any quarterback in the league, and when he has help, the Lions are solid team.
-He holds every major Lions passing record and many NFL records like most passing attempts in a season, most game-winning drives in a season, and most career pass attempts per game.
+It's clear that Stafford is as talented as any quarterback in the league, and when he has help, the Lions are a solid team.
+He holds every major Lions passing record and many NFL records, including most passing attempts in a season, most game-winning drives in a season and most career pass attempts per game.
 While he's led Detroit to the postseason three times, he has yet to win a playoff game.

 Where Is He Now?